The Fendermen

-The Fendermen were an American pop/rockabilly duo, composed of Jim Sundquist and Phil Humphrey, active in the early 1960s.
+The Fendermen were an American rockabilly duo, composed of Jim Sundquist and Phil Humphrey, active in the early 1960s.
+They are best known for the 1960 hit single "Mule Skinner Blues", a cover of a song written by Jimmie Rodgers.

 Jim Sundquist (lead guitarist; born James D. Sundquist, November 26, 1937, Niagara, Wisconsin; later settled in Minnesota) and Phil Humphrey (rhythm guitarist; from Milwaukee, Wisconsin).
 At this point, Humphrey lived in Stoughton, Wisconsin with his wife and daughter.

-Sundquist and Humphrey, both born on November 26, 1937, met as students at the University of Wisconsin–Madison in the late 1950s under the direction of music store owner William Dreger, also deceased.
-William was the owner of Middleton Music store in Middleton Wisconsin.
+Sundquist and Humphrey, both born on November 26, 1937, met as students at the University of Wisconsin–Madison in the late 1950s under the direction of William Dreger, a music store owner in Middleton, Wisconsin.
 The duo had one hit single, "Mule Skinner Blues", released in 1960 on the Cuca Records label which was picked up for national distribution by Soma Records.
 The song was originally recorded in the basement of Middleton Music on an aluminum disc.
 The song hit No. 5 on the Billboard Hot 100, No. 32 in the UK Singles Chart in September 1960, and No. 2 in Canada.
+"Mule Skinner Blues" was the first song by a Minnesota band to reach the charts.